 - Discoveries Books & DVDs = 2 week loan (no renewal)

 - CDs = 1 month loan (renewal possible)

-- IT equipment (UMF students, faculty, staff) = 2 days (no renewal, $5 per day late fee), 2 day waiting period between borrowing the same item, UMF Library card required to borrow
+- IT equipment (for current UMF students, faculty, staff) = 5 days (no renewal, $5 per day late fee), 2 day waiting period between borrowing the same item

-- 2 hour (overnight use allowed, no renewal), UMF Library card required to borrow
+- 2 hour (overnight use allowed, no renewal), for current UMF students, faculty, staff

-- 4 hour (library use only, no renewal), UMF Library card required to borrow
+- 4 hour (library use only, no renewal), for current UMF students, faculty, staff

-- 1 week (no renewal), UMF Library card required to borrow
+- 1 week (no renewal), for current UMF students, faculty, staff